Isuzu Australia Limited: Covid-19 Frequently Asked Questions

-Depending on your reason for travel, you may be denied entry, permitted to enter but with conditions such as a 14-day self-quarantine or a compulsory 14-day log of your movements.
+Interstate travel conditions are dependent on the state or territory you are visiting and leaving, and you may still be denied entry to, or be permitted to enter an area with conditions such as a 14-day self-quarantine or a compulsory 14-day log of your movements.

 However, essential workers such as truck drivers may be granted exemptions.
 For more information regarding restrictions that affect truck drivers, click here.

-Each state’s and territory’s lockdown measures are different and constantly changing to meet the demands of their own public health situation.
+Each state and territory’s lockdown measures are different and constantly changing to meet the demands of their own public health situation.

 Visit the relevant government website to find out more:

 - Northern Territory

 I work in freight and logistics, what can I do to minimise risk of infection?

 There are a number of strategies you can implement to minimise the risk of infection, as advised by the Department of Health.
 These are primarily based around personal hygiene and social distancing, and increased cleaning of surfaces you come into contact with.